microsoft/EntraSuite-Training/website/docs/intro.md

 title: Overview
 ---

-# Welcome to the Microsoft Entra Suite training Hub
+# Welcome to the Microsoft Entra Suite training hub

 > Learn how the Microsoft Entra Suite simplifies your Zero Trust security model with a complete cloud-based solution for workforce access